EJP-ORION/OH-Surveillance-Codex/docs/2-the-collaboration-principle.rst

    communication and strategic changes in OHS in many steps of the surveillance pathway.
-The Inspiration catalogue provides 15 examples of successfully implemented and functioning One Health Surveillance initiatives from all over the EU and aims to inspire new approaches in OHS in other MS.
+The Inspiration catalogue provides 15 examples of successfully implemented and functioning One Health Surveillance initiatives from all over the Europe Union and aims to inspire new approaches in OHS in other European Member States (MS).

    Link:   https://www.food.dtu.dk/english/-/media/Institutter/Foedevareinstituttet/Publikationer/Pub-2019/Rapport-One-Health-Integration-in-Surveillance.ashx?la=da

-OH Surveillance Pathway Visualization
+One Health Surveillance Pathway Visualization
-'''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''

    Surveillance is a complex process with various activities and fluent “borders”.
 Gaining a high level view on surveillance activities is sometimes challenging, as many actors focus on their own small part in the surveillance pathway and subsequently anchor discussions on these specific parts.
-This is even more complicated if it comes to inter-sectorial or One Health surveillance.
+This is even more complicated if it comes to inter-sectoral or One Health surveillance.
 To facilitate efficient communication and discussions on surveillance and to ensure mutual understanding of the extent of systems and programmes, supportive tools or illustrations are needed.
 To be able to compare e.g. surveillance systems in different sectors, they need to be described in a similar way.
 The Surveillance Pathway Visualization is a new resource, illustrating the pathway and the flow of data, findings and actors along many One Health surveillance programs.
-The OH Surveillance Pathway Visualization is not comprehensive and all steps do not apply to all types of surveillance in all sectors.
+The One Health Surveillance Pathway Visualization is not comprehensive and all steps do not apply to all types of surveillance in all sectors.
 However, it has been aligned with other ways of describing surveillance activities and does provide a proper tool to facilitate cross-sector communication.

    .. figure:: ../assets/img/SurveillancePathway.png
    Figure 4.
-The "Surveillance Pathway Visualization" illustrates the different process steps carried out in animal health, public health and food safety surveillance.
-The red arrows indicate where surveillance activities could be connected between two or all three sectors to support the OH concept.
+The "One Health Surveillance Pathway Visualization" illustrates the different process steps carried out in animal health, public health and food safety surveillance.
+The red arrows indicate where surveillance activities could be connected between two or all three sectors to support the One Health concept.

 Examples & Lessons learned